Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

    - **Entities**: Allows you to place interactive objects or entities (such as enemies, items, or power-ups) within your map.

 4. ***Navigation***:
-   - **Exit**: Saves your progress and exits the map editor.
-If you don't want to keep your current progress click on the cross that the window provides.
+   - **Save**: Saves your progress.
+If you don't want to keep your current progress just click on the regular cross that the window provides.

 > HUD for creating a new map